 Agency's Technical Cooperation Projects supporting the Protection of the Marine Environment

-MEL provides scientific and technical support for the planning and implementation of Technical Co-operation Projects.
+Our Laboratories provide scientific and technical support for the planning and implementation of Technical Co-operation Projects.
 This includes capacity building through provision of expertise, field and laboratory training and advice concerning equipment requirements; and collaborative investigations, including field and analytical work.
-The laboratory supports the organisation of scientific and training cruises and MEL scientists participate in these cruises and assist with analytical, assessment and research work.
-TC Projects are supported through MEL's three sections, providing a comprehensive approach to marine pollution and process studies through the use of nuclear analytical and tracer techniques.
+The laboratories support the organization of scientific and training cruises and our scientists participate in these cruises and assist with analytical, assessment and research work.
+TC Projects are supported through our Laboratories, providing a comprehensive approach to marine pollution and process studies through the use of nuclear analytical and tracer techniques.

 - Improving Regional Capacity for Assessment, Planning and Response to Aquatic Environmental Emergencies (RCA)